VUIIS/dax/docs/BIDS_walkthrough.rst

 Step 8 Check Project Level File Manager
 ---------------------------------------

 Check Manage Files on XNAT project level.
-There should be four Resources.
+There should be two more BIDS Resources created.
+One for TR mapping and another for tasktype mapping.

         .. image:: images/BIDS_walkthrough/Step8.1.PNG